POST DOCTORAL PROGRAM IN

 ( Application Form)

 Besides the three year- Post Doctoral Program in Orthodontics, the School of Dental Medicine offers a special program of six months duration, which is conductive to a non-degree certificate upon completion of the program.
 The program seeks to provide interested foreign or local dentists with basic didactic and clinical experiences related to the latest concepts, diagnostic methods and treatment modalities in the field of Orthodontics.
-Tuition for this program is approximately $4,300.00.

 The University of Puerto Rico guarantees equal opportunity for it’s students employees and aspirants to study or work at the institution.
 The institution also promotes equal opportunity for its academic program, services and working conditions.
 The University does not exclude from its benefits any person because of reason of age, race, color place of birth, origin or social condition, physical or mental impediments, political ideals or religion.